jameshfisher/jameshfisher.com/_posts/2020-03-13-how-to-record-a-canvas-to-video/index.md

 ---
 title: How to record a canvas to video
+summary: >-
+  Using the `MediaRecorder` API to record a canvas element as a WebM video file, allowing the user to download the recorded video.
 tags:
+  - media-recorder-api
+  - canvas
+  - video
+  - webm
+  - download
+  - javascript
+  - web
+  - html
   - programming
-  - web
-summary: >-
-  Using the `MediaRecorder` API to record a canvas element as a WebM video file, allowing the user to download the recorded video.
+taggedAt: '2024-04-04'
 ---

 You can use HTML `canvas` to produce videos!